agiletkiewicz/agiletkiewicz.github.io/_posts/2020-05-21-cli_project_the_life_changing_magic_of_refactoring.markdown

-I found this great definition of refactoring on a [Medium post](https://medium.com/madhash/are-you-writing-too-much-code-fb4a9605375):
+I found this definition I like on a [Medium post](https://medium.com/madhash/are-you-writing-too-much-code-fb4a9605375):

-> Refactoring is the act and process of restructuring code to meet the growth of the codebase and maintain the long term stability of cohesive executions.>
+> Refactoring is the act and process of restructuring code to meet the growth of the codebase and maintain the long term stability of cohesive executions.
+>
 <br>

 <br><br>